 The paper presented practical considerations about implementing a predictive collision detection routine, which improves robustness of existing robotic applications.
 A watchdog task runs on a PC workstation, continuously monitoring the robot motion, while having also knowledge of geometries of robot arm and nearby equipment.
 The watchdog intercepts the robot motion without disturbing the application program, using a prediction scheme when necessary.
-Collision detection queries for the entire scene run in 10 miliseconds on a Core2Duo CPU, therefore the bottleneck is the communication layer between the PC and robot.
+Collision detection queries for the entire scene run in 10 miliseconds on a Core2Duo CPU, therefore this does not represent a bottleneck for real-time operation.
 Future work will improve robustness and generality for high-speed robot applications.